 - 1/4 cup fresh basil, chopped

-- 1/2 cup coconut cream (see post for substitutions if allergic like vegan yogurt)
+- 1/2 cup coconut cream (this is the thick cream on top of canned coconut milk – see post for substitutions if allergic like vegan yogurt)

 - 1-2 tsp vegan cane sugar